elastic/elasticsearch/README.md

 +-----------+--------------+-------+---------+--------------+----------------+----------------+----------------+---------+----------------+
 ```

-Note your external ip address.

-Now, your first instance is started.
-You need to install Elasticsearch on it.
-You can now connect to your machine:
+You can now connect to your machine using the external IP address in order to install Elasticsearch:

 ```
 ssh -i ~/.ssh/google_compute_engine 192.158.29.199